 The student must complete the accommodation period within six weeks of the birth or adoption.
 The student may not divide the time period of parental accommodation for use past this time limit.
 If both parents are eligible graduate students, both may take the six-week accommodation period.
 The total accommodation period for each birth or adoption is limited to six weeks; in the event of a multiple birth or adoption, the length of the accommodation period will be limited to six weeks.
 After the end of the accommodation period, students are expected to return to graduate study and resume progress toward completing their degrees.

 III.
 Service Reduction for Funded Students During the Parental Accommodation Period

 A. Doctoral Students Employed by the Graduate Center

 Doctoral students (other than CUNY Science Scholars) who are supported by the Graduate Center on a Graduate Assistantship A, B, or C, or in a teaching/non-teaching adjunct position will be excused from their regular teaching, research, clinical, or other training duties for the semester in which the birth or adoption occurs or the immediately following semester, at the election of the student.
 If the birth or adoption takes place during the summer, the student is eligible for the service reduction in the fall semester.
 The service reduction may not span two semesters.
-During the semester of parental accommodation, these students will receive financial support from the Graduate Center in the form of a Graduate Assistantship D (GAD), which provides eligibility for NYSHIP, and non-service University Fellowship funds, which together will total the amount of support that would otherwise have been received.
-The student will be responsible for the 50 hours of service per semester required of the GAD title.
-The student’s Executive Officer will make an appropriate GAD service assignment.
+During the semester of parental accommodation, these students will receive financial support from the Graduate Center in the form of their existing graduate appointment (Graduate Assistantship A, B, C or D) which provides eligibility for NYSHIP.
+In accordance with the parental accommodation policy the student will be assigned a reduced workload of 50 hours of service per semester.
+The Student’s Executive Officer will make an appropriate service assignment.

 B. Doctoral Student Five-Year Fellowship Recipients